NiiBotchway/SimpleTrader/README.md

-# Markdown File

-A simple trading application to track stocks traded on a users portfolio.
+# A simple trading application to track stocks traded on a users portfolio.